-You love your family and friends, right?
+You love your family and friends.
 Show them how much by whipping up comfort food this winter that is as heart-healthy as it is delicious.
-You can start by trying our four fabulous entrées -- one for every week leading up to Valentine's Day.
-Extra bonus?
-They're easy to make and kid-friendly.
-Add a few healthy sides -- vegetables, a green salad, or whole grains -- and you've got an appetizing, nutritious dinner that will please the heart and soul of everyone you love.
-Be sure to check below for our guide to heart-healthy foods at the supermarket, too.
+You can start by trying these four fabulous entrées in the weeks leading up to Valentine's Day.
+They're simple to make.
+Add a few nourishing sides -- vegetables, a green salad, or whole grains -- and you've got an appetizing, nutritious dinner.

 Winter Stew With Lean Beef, Beans, and Veggies

 This beefy one-pot entrée is loaded with heart-friendly ingredients -- lean protein, veggies, and fiber --that fill you up and help maintain a healthy blood cholesterol level.
 Plus, simmering this stew on your stove will fill your house with heart-warming smells on a cold winter's night.

 1 lb lean beef stew meat, cut into bite-size pieces